 Adults (aged 16 and older) should have a diagnosis of FH made by a specialist with expertise in FH.

-Lipid-modifying drug treatment should be given in accordance with the recommendations in NICE's guideline on familial hypercholesterolaemia, a summary of which is given below:
+Lipid-modifying drug treatment should be given in accordance with the following:

 to achieve the recommended reduction: